-We are working with the Ministry of Foreign Affairs and Trade (MFAT) to find New Zealand businesses that want to invest in Pacific Island countries.
+We worked with the Ministry of Foreign Affairs and Trade (MFAT) to find New Zealand businesses that wanted to invest in Pacific Island countries.

-The Pacific Private Sector Window (‘PPSW’) fund provides grants of up to NZ$1 million for the following investment areas:
+The Pacific Private Sector Window (‘PPSW’) fund provided grants of up to NZ$1 million for the following investment areas: